NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 Dynamic Auto Case ID
 ^^^^^^^^^^^^^^^^^^^^

-The Dynamic Auto Case IDs are generated for events that don’t have a corresponding filter template defined.
+The Dynamic Auto Case IDs are generated for events that don't have a corresponding filter template defined.
 This is often the case for very rare event types or events of a low level (Info, Notice).